Welcome to our Governors' section.

 Please read below to learn more about the governors and their involvement in the life of our school.

 I have been a governor at Beechcroft since before the school was built and my daughter was in one of the first classes.
 Since retiring from teaching I have been able to spend more time involved in the life of the school.
-I am the Safeguarding, Pupil Premium & LAC governor and link governor for English, Eden, Reception, Year 6 and with other governors I am involved with Finance and Staffing.
+I am the Safeguarding, Pupil Premium & LAC governor and link governor for English, Eden, Reception, Year 6 and with other governors I am involved with Staffing.
 I enjoy watching the children flourish in their learning and especially in their class assemblies and productions.
 The learning opportunities provided for our children never cease to amaze me.
 We are so fortunate that Beechcroft St. Paul’s is our local school.

 I am married with two grown up children.
 I grew up in Yorkshire and moved to Weymouth when I was 21.
 During my working life, both paid and voluntary, I have worked with children in their homes and in residential care and for children’s charities.
 I have also worked in office administration for many years.